kapis20/IoT-Pitch-In/README.md

   detachInterrupt(digitalPinToInterrupt(2)); //Removes the interrupt from pin 2;
 }
 ```
-In [tutorial1](https://thekurks.net/blog/2018/1/24/guide-to-arduino-sleep-mode) is more about sleeping mode (used with Arduino Mega)
+-In [tutorial1](https://thekurks.net/blog/2018/1/24/guide-to-arduino-sleep-mode) is more about sleeping mode (used with Arduino Mega)
-[Tutorial2](https://thekurks.net/blog/2016/4/25/using-interrupts) explains the concept of interrupts
+-[Tutorial2](https://thekurks.net/blog/2016/4/25/using-interrupts) explains the concept of interrupts
-[Tutorial3](https://thekurks.net/blog/2018/2/5/wakeup-rtc-datalogger) presents the way of using sleeping Mode with the real time clock RTC
+-[Tutorial3](https://thekurks.net/blog/2018/2/5/wakeup-rtc-datalogger) presents the way of using sleeping Mode with the real time clock RTC

 For various boards, there are different interrupts pins available, presented in the table below:
 ![image](https://user-images.githubusercontent.com/87130809/124982506-ae296d00-e02e-11eb-960c-0e498c5ac92e.png)